jsloyer/watson-QA-demo/README.md

 	This file is required by the Node.js environment.
 It specifies the Node.js project name, dependencies, and other configurations for the application.

-*   node_modules/

-	This directory contains the modules and packages used and referenced in the application.
-It is required by the express framework in this sample application.

 *   public/

 	This directory contains public resources of the application.
-It contains the images, CSS, and JS resources.
+It contains the CSS and HTML resources.
 It is required by the express framework in this sample application.

-*   views/
+  *   AI/

-	This directory contains the .dust files used to display the content to the client accessing the application.
+  This directory contains JS resources that enable communication with our simple and watson AI.